 - Protecting their rights to live in safety, free from abuse and neglect.

 - People and organisations working together to prevent the risk of abuse or neglect, and to stop them from happening.

 - Making sure people's wellbeing is promoted, taking their views, wishes, feelings and beliefs into account.

 Adult abuse and neglect isn’t always obvious.
-If you suspect a vulnerable adult is suffering abuse or neglect in any way, please contact:
+If you suspect a vulnerable adult is suffering abuse or neglect in any way, report an adult safeguarding concern.